ska-sa/spead2/doc/py-ibverbs.rst

 No system configuration is needed, but the ``CAP_NET_RAW`` capability is required.
 Running as root will achieve this; a full discussion of Linux capabilities is beyond the scope of this manual.
 For more information, see the `libvma documentation`_.
-For ConnectX®-4/5, only the first of these lines is required.

 .. _libvma documentation: https://docs.mellanox.com/category/vma